Resources for Sheep & Goat Owners

 - Essentials: In addition to food (grain AND hay), shelter, water, and fencing, at a minimum you should have the following on hand: a Beginner Book (see below), a digital thermometer, gatorade, activated charcoal/Pepto Bismol, herbal dewormer, and minerals.

-- Feed: We feed ‘All Stock’ Poulin Sweet Feed (16%, no copper so it’s good for goats AND sheep).
+- Feed: We feed a combination of Sheep Pellets or Goat Pellets, ‘All Stock’ Poulin Sweet Feed, and sometimes beet pulp.
 We provide loose minerals (species specific), kelp, and add zinc to our minerals as we appear to be more deficient than most.
 We also give BoSe shots twice per year.
-This is a prescription from the vet that provides the proper selenium and copper for both sheep and goats.
+This is a prescription from the vet that provides the proper selenium for both sheep and goats.
 (Copper CAN BE toxic to sheep, so it’s important to get this right.)
-We feed the highest quality hay we can find – mostly second cut, not chemically treated as well as third cut WY Alfalfa in winter.
+We feed the highest quality hay we can find – a combination of first and second cut.

 - Scouring: If your goat kid or lamb starts to scour (have diarrhea), address it immediately.
-I usually give 2-3 ml of Pepto (or free choice wood ash from your woodstove).
+I usually give 2-3 ml of Pepto (burnt toast or free choice wood ash from your wood stove).
 If it doesn’t clear up within 24 hours, chances are it's a parasite problem and MUST be addressed.
-You can start them on the 5-day CORID Drench for Cocci (available at most farm feed and Tractor Supply stores), because we have found this is the most likely culprit.
-That said, getting a fecal analysis is ALWAYS the best bet, as different parasites are treated with different medicines.
+In recent years we have fed all kids and lambs medicated feed to prevent coccidia.
+Medicated does NOT mean antibiotics!
+Getting a fecal analysis is ALWAYS the best bet, as different parasites are treated with different medicines.
 We use a herbal dewormer and rarely need to do the CORID Drench anymore but we still keep it on hand.
 Keeping feed and water buckets super clean, employing rotational grazing, and making sure your animals have the right minerals on board will keep their immune systems strong and able to fight off many parasite overloads.

 - Sheep and goats thrive on routine and do not appreciate change!
 If they are not eating or are chewing their cud for 18 hours, something is WRONG.
 Before you call the vet, take their temperature!
 It’s always the first thing they will ask.
 (Leave your animal's temperature with their message service because they probably won’t answer.)